-Siying Duan is a postdoc fellow at School for the Contemporary Arts, Simon Fraser University.
+Siying Duan teaches art and literature theory at the School for Liberal Arts, Shanghai University.
 Her research interest focuses mainly on the study of media arts from a perspective of Chinese Aesthetics.
-She has earned her Ph.D. in Art Theory at Shanghai Film Academy, Shanghai University.
+She has worked as a postdoctoral fellow at School for the Contemporary Arts, Simon Fraser University and earned her Ph.D. in Art Theory at Shanghai Film Academy, Shanghai University.
 She is also the producer of the podcast channel “Elephant says” at the platform Creative Disturbance and the editor of the bilingual journal Critical Theory.
 Her publications include several articles on Chinese Media Art research, comparative aesthetics, and art psychology.

 Farshid Kazemi is a postdoc fellow at the School for Contemporary Arts, Simon Fraser University.
 His research interests combine an interdisciplinary and theoretical approach to Film and Media Studies/Film Theory, Iranian Studies, and Islamic and Middle Eastern Studies.
 He received his Ph.D. from the University of Edinburgh, with a thesis on Iranian Cinema and Psychoanalysis.
 He has published several articles and book chapters on Iranian cinema, psychoanalytic film theory/feminist film theory, and Iranian and Islamic studies more broadly.